melaniebrgr/learning-computer-science/00-everyweeks/week11/README.md

   4. Add the folder to your PATH, e.g. to my `.zshrc` I added `export PATH="/path/to/wabt/build/:$PATH"`, then applied the changes to terminal, `$ source ~/.zshrc ` (or you can restart again).
   5. Then `$ wat2wasm hello.wat` created `wat2wasm hello.wasm`.
 Great success.

-To run `hello.wasm` in the browser, The wasm file needed to be loaded by JS, which needed to be bootstrapped by HTML, which needed served from a server and not just the local filesystem.
-The [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension is nice for this because is does live reloading.
+To run `hello.wasm` in the browser, the wasm file needed to be loaded by JS, the JS needed to be bootstrapped by HTML, and the HTML needed served from a server and not just the local filesystem.
+(The [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension was nice for this because is has live reloading.)
+After all of that, I did manage to log out (and then contemplate) the meaning of life to console.
+Great success.

 1. Why is Rust such a popular language for using for WebAssembly?